Archaeoastronomy: Brown archaeoastronomy

 In contrast to the largely alignment-oriented statistically led methods of green archaeoastronomy, brown archaeoastronomy has been identified as being closer to the history of astronomy or to cultural history, insofar as it draws on historical and ethnographic records to enrich its understanding of early astronomies and their relations to calendars and ritual.
 The many records of native customs and beliefs made by Spanish chroniclers and ethnographic researchers means that brown archaeoastronomy is often associated with studies of astronomy in the Americas.

 One famous site where historical records have been used to interpret sites is Chichen Itza.
 Rather than analyzing the site and seeing which targets appear popular, archaeoastronomers have instead examined the ethnographic records to see what features of the sky were important to the Mayans and then sought archaeological correlates.
 One example which could have been overlooked without historical records is the Mayan interest in the planet Venus.
 This interest is attested to by the Dresden codex which contains tables with information about Venus's appearances in the sky.
 These cycles would have been of astrological and ritual significance as Venus was associated with Quetzalcoatl or Xolotl.
 Associations of architectural features with settings of Venus can be found in Chichen Itza, Uxmal, and probably some other Mesoamerican sites.

 The Temple of the Warriors bears iconography depicting feathered serpents associated with Quetzalcoatl or Kukulcan.
 This means that the building's alignment towards the place on the horizon where Venus first appears in the evening sky (when it coincides with the rainy season) may be meaningful.
 However, since both the date and the azimuth of this event change continuously, a solar interpretation of this orientation is much more likely.

-Aveni claims that another building associated with the planet Venus in the form of Kukulcan, and the rainy season at Chichen Itza is the Caracol.
+Anthony Aveni claims that another building associated with the planet Venus in the form of Kukulcan, and the rainy season at Chichen Itza is the Caracol.
 This is a building with a circular tower and doors facing the cardinal directions.
 The base faces the most northerly setting of Venus.
 Additionally the pillars of a stylobate on the building's upper platform were painted black and red.
 These are colours associated with Venus as an evening and morning star.
 However the windows in the tower seem to have been little more than slots, making them poor at letting light in, but providing a suitable place to view out.
 In their discussion of the credibility of archaeoastronomical sites, Cotte and Ruggles considered the interpretation that the Caracol is an observatory site was debated among specialists, meeting the second of their four levels of site credibility.